The Bachelorette (American TV series) season 19: Filming and development

 Former Bachelor Jesse Palmer was confirmed as the permanent host for the series, replacing interim hosts Tayshia Adams and Kaitlyn Bristowe.
 Filming began on March 26, 2022, in Agoura Hills, California.
 This was the first The Bachelorette season to return to the Bachelor Mansion since season 15, after production of the previous three seasons was affected by the COVID-19 pandemic.
 Filming was reported in France, Belgium, and the Netherlands onboard the Virgin Voyages Valiant Lady cruise ship across the English Channel and North Sea.
 Additionally, filming occurred at The Wildwoods in Wildwood, New Jersey on April 25, 2022, for Tyler Norris' hometown date with Recchia.
 With the final portion of filming taking place in Mexico and concluded in mid-May.

-The season was delayed from its usual May start for the second time in three years to accommodate for ABC's coverage of the NBA Finals and Stanley Cup Finals.
+The season was delayed from its usual May start for the second time in three years to accommodate for ABC's coverage of the NBA Finals and Stanley Cup Final.

 The rose ceremonies are conducted differently than in previous seasons.
 In week 2, the Bachelorettes alternated handing out roses, with each rose coming from both.
 From week 3 onwards, the contestants had to divide into two groups based on which Bachelorette they were pursuing.
 If a contestant rejected a rose from one of the Bachelorettes, he would return to the line and wait to see if he received a rose from the other Bachelorette.
 If he did not receive a rose from the second Bachelorette, he was eliminated.

 Brett Young, Karamo Brown, and Matt White made guest appearances this season.